Nonparametric Estimation via Partial Derivatives: Introduction

 Here $\epsilon^{(j)}$s are random errors, and $\bt^{(j)}$s are the design points in $\XX^d$.
 We allow $Y^{(j)}$ to be directly observable or estimated from function data.
 The $p\in\{1,\ldots,d\}$ denotes the number of gradient types.
 Without loss of generality, we focus on the first $p$ covariates in model (\ref{modelequation}).
 In particular, when $p=d$, model (\ref{modelequation}) gives the \emph{full} gradient data.
 We allow for a relaxed error structure for both function and gradient data.
 Specifically, we assume the random errors $\epsilon^{(0)}$ and $\epsilon^{(j)}$s in models \eqref{modelequation1} and \eqref{modelequation} to satisfy,

 where $i\neq i'$ and $j,j'=0,1,\ldots,p$.
 We assume the short-range correlation in (\ref{eqn:errorstruct}) with some $\Upsilon>1$.
-This is common in practice because gradient data are usually estimated using local function data via, for example, the finite-difference methods.
-The random errors in \eqref{eqn:errorstruct} can be uncentered and correlated, which are typical for estimated gradient data, and include the setting of i.i.d. errors as a special case \citep{hall2007nonparametric}.
+This assumption is generally valid in practice, as gradient data are often estimated by using local function data through methods such as finite-difference techniques.
+We provide three concrete examples in Appendix to elaborate on the assumption \eqref{eqn:errorstruct}.
+Moreover, random errors in \eqref{eqn:errorstruct} can be uncentered and correlated, which are typical for estimated gradients, and include the i.i.d. errors in \citet{hall2007nonparametric} as a special case.

 The SS-ANOVA model \citep{wahba1995smoothing} amounts to the assumption that

 where the component functions include main effects $f_{0j}$s, two-way interactions $f_{0j_1j_2}$s, and so on.
 Component functions are modeled nonparametrically, and we assume that they reside in certain reproducing kernel Hilbert spaces \citep[RKHS,][]{wahba1990}.
 The series on the right-hand side of \eqref{eqn:anovadecompfti} is truncated to some order $r$ of interactions to enhance interpretability.
 We call $f_0(t)$ as \emph{full} or \emph{truncated} interaction SS-ANOVA model if $r=d$ or $1\leq r<d$, respectively.
 The SS-ANOVA model \eqref{eqn:anovadecompfti} can be identified with space,